Bok Choy — Nutrients, Health Benefits, And Shopping Tips

 How to store bok choy

-Bok choy is best stored in the refrigerator, preferably in the crisper drawer.
-Placing it in a perforated plastic bag helps maintain its moisture and crispness.
-Properly stored, bok choy can last up to a week.
+Bok choy is best kept in the refrigerator, ideally in the crisper drawer.
+Using a plastic bag with a slightly damp paper towel can help preserve its moisture and crunchiness.
+When stored correctly, bok choy can remain fresh for 3-5 days.

 For an extra tip, you can wrap the base of the bok choy in a slightly damp paper towel before placing it in the perforated plastic bag, which helps retain moisture in the stems while keeping the leaves dry and crisp.